FREQUENTLY ASKED QUESTIONS

 I represent a very low budget nonprofit initiative, what are the possibilities to get a promotion for free?

 You can register your project space or artist initiative information for free by following this link.
 This feature is offered to nonprofit projects only and involves the registration of their main information, location, and opening hours.
-It does not include listings.
-The membership of registered project spaces could, in the future, be selected to be sponsored by the Adopt a Project Space program.
+It does not include program listings.

 What is the Adopt a Project Space program?